SensorVista/DeepFuse/README.md

 # CUDA DNN Framework: Scalable Transformers on Commodity GPUs

+C++ 17 CUDA framework.
+Support next-gen Blackwell architecture and legacy CUDA devices.
+Supports e5m2 and e4m3 8-bit quantization.
+FP32, FP16 and BF16.
+Advanced support for device management, tensor ops,  cuBLAS and cuDNN.

 This project demonstrates CUDA functionality and provides a advanced test environment for CUDA operations.
-Helps breaks the VRAM ceiling, cuts framework overhead, and makes billion-parameter models viable on RTX 4090-class hardware.
+Helps breaks the VRAM ceiling, cuts framework overhead, and makes billion-parameter models viable on COTS hardware.
-Azure, MetaAI, GoogleDeepMind, xAI, and DeepSeek scaled with big budgets.
+Azure, MetaAI and DeepMind scaled with big budgets.
 We scale with efficiency.
-If you're serious about building the next-gen AGI, this is where it starts.

 ## Features